YuriBalashov/eamt2026-eval-tutorial/README.md

 1. Clone or download this repository.
 2. Pick the language pair you want to work on and download `evaluation_sets/<pair>/`.
-3. Open <https://mateo.ivdnt.org> in your browser, navigate to **Evaluate**.
+3. Open <https://mateo.ivdnt.org> or <https://huggingface.co/spaces/BramVanroy/mateo-demo> in your browser, navigate to **Evaluate**.
 4. Upload `reference.txt`, then `system_1.txt` through `system_N.txt`.
 Upload
    `source.txt` as well — COMET-22 will use it.